The next state we’re visiting is WA, so it got me wondering: what is the speed limit for towing a caravan in Australia state by state?

 So I did some research, and here’ what I found:

 You can tow a caravan by car at the posted speed limit in every state except Western Australia, where the maximum towing speed for all vehicles towing a caravan is 100 km/h.
+If the combined weight of your car and van is above 4.5 t you’re limited in NSW.
 Some vehicle manufacturers place limits on how fast you can tow their vehicles, so you need to also check your owner’s manual.

 What do the road rules say about speed limits while towing a caravan?